Iran and West end round of nuclear talks, outcome unclear

 Iran says it wants peaceful nuclear energy only, but has refused to curb enrichment capacity and has been hit by damaging U.S., EU and U.N.
 Security Council sanctions.

-The toughest outstanding issues are the size of Iran's enrichment programme, the length of any final accord and the pace at which sanctions would be phased out, diplomats say.
+The toughest outstanding issues are the size of Iran's enrichment program, the length of any final accord and the pace at which sanctions would be phased out, diplomats say.

 (Additional reporting by Parisa Hafezi and Fatma Al-Arimi, Editing by William Maclean, Dominic Evans and Bernard Orr)